my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 The device password, used for authenticating the device.
 Device authentication is disabled on the public demo server, so can be left empty.
-Device authentication can be enabled for private Remote Manager instances.
+Device authentication can be enabled for private macchina.io REMOTE instances.

 #### webtunnel.connectTimeout